 VIDEO: Benefits of Contract Work with Stu Coleman

-In this video, Stu Coleman, Partner & Senior Managing Director of WinterWyman Contract Staffing's Accounting, Finance & Administrative division, shares a few reasons why accepting a contract job is a smart decision for out-of-work professionals.
+In this video, Stu Coleman, Partner & Senior Managing Director of WinterWyman Staffing's Accounting, Finance, HR & Administrative division, shares a few reasons why accepting a contract job is a smart decision for out-of-work professionals.
 Learn his tips and find out if a contract job would fit into your career plan!

 In today's economy, the number of permanent positions being offered to potential employees might seem quite limited.
 However, there is a vast demand for contract professionals in the workspace.
 While it may not be a strong fit for everyone, many professionals can benefit from accepting a contract position.
 Contract positions keep your skills relevant, offer you new chances to grow and improve in your area of work, and sometimes even lead to a permanent offer!